 Identify, where relevant, what your obligations are to make your research findings available for public benefit.
 It is widely agreed that public funds should lead to public goods.
-However, this depends on the jurisdiction you and your partners are operating in, as well as the funding source.
+However, this is depending on the jurisdiction you and your partners are operating in.